zingoy/redis-timeline/README.md

 The rest all fit neatly in an options hash.

-* `on:` [ActiveModel callback]
-  You use it to specify whether you want the timeline activity created after a create, update or destroy.
-  Default: :create

 * `actor:` [the method that specifies the object that took this action] In the above example, comment.author is this object.
-  Default: :creator, so make sure this exists if you don't specify a method here

 * `object:` defaults to self, which is good most of the time.
   You can override it if you need to